DuongTSon/Financial-modelling-VN/README.md

 The application have 2 parts:
 * Data feeds from IMF (DOTS database) and Google Finance (realtime exchange rate)

-To make a realtime exchange rate table like mine, you can use Google spreadsheet.
+You can use Google spreadsheet to make a realtime exchange rate table like mine.

 * Algorithm

-There is no universal formula for NEER, organizations can produce different NEER values but trends are almost the same.
+There is no universal formula for NEER, organizations can produce different NEER values but trends are not much different.
 In this application, I chose Bank of England method published at May 1999 quarterly bulettin.

+### Implicit currency weights

+In many emerging country, central banks tend to claims that they pegged their currencies to a basket of currency.
+However, they never disclosed weights of currencies in that baskets.
+Fortunately, econometrics could help us find out whether central banks pegged their currencies to a basket or USD only.

 ### Forecast exchange rate using Artificial Neural Networks(ANN)

-This is my current project after I have found that ANN could improve exchange rate forecast accuracy considerably.
+This is my current project.
 I would update R-code soon.